The first printed folio map of North America and the most iconic American chart of the 16th century.

 Figure 8: A remarkably accurate depiction and placement of the Mississippi River, with the Delta understood as a small bay.

 The Spaniards did not map the Mississippi or understand its importance.
 For nearly two centuries after the Soto expedition, European explorers missed the entrance to the Mississippi from the Gulf.
 Part of the problem is hinted at on De Jode’s map: the explorers were looking for what they assumed would be a bay instead of a delta.
-The Mississippi delta is so massive that it obscures the mighty river that feeds it.
+The Mississippi Delta is so massive that it obscures the mighty river that feeds it.
 On De Jode’s map, the R. de S. Spirito empties into a large enclosed bay.
-Interestingly, the placement river and the wetlands of its delta are more accurate than maps that succeeded it, for example, Vincenzo Coronelli’s 1688 map of North America, which shifts the river too far to the west.
+Interestingly, the placement of the river and the wetlands of its delta are more accurate than maps that succeeded it, for example, Vincenzo Coronelli’s 1688 map of North America, which shifts the river too far to the west.

 Florida and Virginia

 The West is not the only region on this map endowed with new and vital information.
 We have already mentioned that much of the East Coast remained a terra incognito until the expeditions of Giovanni da Verrazzano (1522-24) and that the results of these voyages were meticulously incorporated onto this map.
 By the time De Jode compiled his map, this scenario had changed considerably, and especially in Virginia, around the Chesapeake Bay, the Carolinas, and Florida, we find a plethora of towns and settlements named on the map.
-One of these is St. Augustine, making this the first printed map of North America to label the fort settlement — only the Boazio plan of St. Augustin and the Hogenberg map of the Western Hemisphere, both published together in 1589, preceded it.
+One of these is St. Augustine, making this the first printed map of North America to label the fort settlement — only the Boazio plan of St. Augustin and the Hogenberg map of the Western Hemisphere, published together in 1589, preceded it.

 De Jode’s chart is the first general map of North America known to us to use the place name “Virginia” — the works of Hakluyt (1587), Mazza (c.
 1589), and Hogenberg (c.
 1589) are all Western Hemisphere maps and extremely rare.
-Additional new information on greater Virginia is found in the inscription in the heart of the continent, just southeast of Lake Conibas.
-The unknown nature of this region provided De Jode with the open space he needed to insert this long and important text.
+Additional new information on more excellent Virginia is found in the inscription in the heart of the continent, just southeast of Lake Conibas.
+The unknown nature of this region provided De Jode with the open space he needed to insert this long and essential text.
 At first glance, it is not much different from many other references to voyages of exploration and discovery since it alludes directly to a North American expedition that Sir Walter Raleigh mounted (but did not join).
-This expedition set out in 1585 and founded the so-called colony of Roanoke (labeled ‘Roanoac‘ on the map) on what is today the border of Virginia and North Carolina.
+This expedition set out in 1585 and founded the so-called colony of Roanoke (labeled ‘Roanoac‘ on the map) on the border of Virginia and North Carolina.
 The settlement never prospered and soon died out, partly due to the Crown’s lack of enthusiasm and support.

 The inscription regarding the settlement is vital because it abounds with underlying intention and cause.
 It is worth looking at in full: